Amorymeltzer/mls/notes.md

 - Or Chartjs? https://github.com/chartjs/Chart.js
 - Labels overlap, how can I deal with that?
 Force-directed?
 - Or use a legend?  http://d3-legend.susielu.com or http://www.competa.com/blog/2015/07/d3-js-part-7-of-9-adding-a-legend-to-explain-the-data/
+- Videos?  gh-pages can't embed, but maybe plyr.js can?